This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Public Sector: Central and local governments are investing heavily in ICT and data as they implement their digital transformation agenda to move more and more services online.

-Defense and Security (D&S): The D&S market is relatively niche and is focused on securing the nation’s secrets, involving the security and intelligence agencies as well as the Ministry of Defense (MoD).
+Defense and Security (D&S): The D&S market is relatively niche and is focused on the security and intelligence agencies as well as the Ministry of Defense (MoD).

 Small and Medium-sized Businesses: While most large enterprises in the UK have already implemented adequate tech tools, small, and medium-sized enterprises have also started to direct their attention towards digital tools to optimize their processes.

 Cybersecurity is the one of the most active ICT subsectors in the market, with U.S. cyber companies and technologies very well perceived in the UK.
-The impact of cybercrime is difficult to quantify but is estimated to cost the UK roughly up to $30 billion per year.
-The National Cyber Security Centre (NCSC) reports around 60 ‘high-level’ cyber-attacks against the UK per month, many of which threaten national security.
-Additionally, organizations’ IT footprints are becoming increasingly complex, driving demand for more sophisticated and customized cyber solutions.
+The impact of cybercrime is difficult to quantify but is estimated to cost the UK roughly $35 billion per year.
+Organizations’ IT footprints are becoming increasingly complex, driving demand for more sophisticated and customized cyber solutions.
+Over the last year, businesses and organizations in the UK reported hundreds of cyber incidents to the National Cyber Security Centre (NCSC), 63 of which were significant enough to require a national level response.
+The incidents included a range of malicious cyber activity such as ransomware, reconnaissance, malware and network intrusions, data exfiltration and disruption of services and systems.

 Cloud computing offers significant growth opportunities: almost all software companies in the UK are using cloud, and opportunities exist in both the public and private sectors for companies offering cloud or linked services.
 The UK government strongly supported the adoption of cloud technologies, with G-Cloud frameworks allowing the government to buy directly from suppliers after reaching an agreement on basic terms of use.